 In fact, the government of your country may be part of the countries that demand and support data collection from Internet users.
 That means search engines such as Google and Bing have the legal right to steal your private data when you are browsing.

 Although, the data is mostly used for marketing purposes – remember the ad popups that follow you everywhere you go on the Internet?
 Yet there is the possibility that your private information is being used for more damaging things.
 For instance, Facebook was selling user data to companies.
 Is it possible that data tracking companies are selling user data to buyers with an evil agenda?

 We may never found out.
 In any case, using a VPN ensures that you are better safe than sorry.

 For online security

 A lot of times when we are in public areas, we connect to free public Wi-Fi to do whatever we want to do on the Internet.
 What many people don’t remember is that hackers are lurking around looking for weak connections on random people’s devices.
 Using free Wi-Fi without a VPN makes the job easier for them.

 They can hack into your connection and devices to leave a malware or steal your information.
 Using a VPN will encrypt your data before sending it out hence making it impossible for hackers or any data tracking company to access your private data.

 To bypass restrictions

 China has a firewall policy that blocks many internet platforms in the country.
 This means that a lot of Chinese people won’t be able to access many regular platforms other people in the world use every day.
-Sadly, China is not the only country with a policy like this.
+Sadly, China is not the only country using internet censorship techniques.
 Some countries are even more strict with their internet rules.
 They try to limit citizen’s access to the internet because of the information they may find.